instantlinux/apicrud/docs/content/introduction.md

 ## About the Name

 APIcrud is based on the [OpenAPI 3.0](https://en.wikipedia.org/wiki/OpenAPI_Specification) standard for RESTful web services.
 While newer APIs have been developed, such as gRPC (Google) and GraphQL (Facebook), REST remains by far the most widely supported and easiest to learn interface for getting your software deployed.
+Most capabilities for any application can be defined as resources that are Created, Read, Updated or Deleted.

 ## Technology Stack